Community Associations

 American Association of Physicists in Medicine

-American Association of Physicists in Medicine (AAPM) supports initiatives to increase diversity in medical physics.
+American Association of Physicists in Medicine (AAPM) supports initiatives to encourage careers in medical physics.
 This includes support of outreach and mentoring programs, which provide opportunity for students of all levels, including, for example, its “DREAM” program geared toward undergraduate students.

 American Institute of Physics